Anjithajm/cutout/README.md

 If the object is located in multiple tiles, the code coadds them using interpolation-based reprojection.

 **Key features:**
--cutout generation for objects located in single-tile and multi-tile.
+-cutout generation for objects located in single-tile and multiple-tile.

 ---